+SLES applications

-Primary alkyl alcohol is first ethoxylated with 1 to 3 molar equivalents of epoxyethane c) Alkyl ether sulfates dishwashing liquids, shower gels, shampoo, glass cleaners, floor cleaners.....etc because they are milder to the skin than alkyl sulfates.
+dishwashing liquids, shower gels, shampoo, glass cleaners, floor cleaners.....etc

+because they are milder to the skin than alkyl sulfates.
 They also generate less foam which is an advantage in the formulation of laundry machine products.

-The product is then sulfated using sulfur trioxide and neutralized with alkali to form the alkyl ether sulfate:

-SLES applications
+Anionic surfactants

-Anionic surfactants d) Soaps
+d) Soaps

 a soap

 Cationic surfactants

-The hydrophilic head is positively charged, have quaternary ammonium (quats) as the polar end.
+$$H_3C$$

+CH_3 $CI^ CH_3$ CI^-

-(a) Mono alkyl quaternary systems
+an alkyl quaternary system

 They are used as fabric softeners

 Cationic surfactants

 (b) Esterquats

 There is an ester linkage between the alkyl chains and the quaternary head-group as these are more biodegradable and less toxic

 Esterquats give detergents their fabric softening qualities.

 Nonionic surfactants

-These surfactants do not bear an electrical charge and are often used together with anionic surfactants a nonionic surfactant
+These surfactants do not bear an electrical charge and are often used together with anionic surfactants

 The major group of nonionics are the ethoxylates

+a nonionic surfactant

 An advantage is that they do not interact with calcium and magnesium ions in hard water.

 As the temperature of the surfactant solution is increased the hydrogen bonds gradually break causing the surfactant to come out of solution.
 This is commonly referred to as the cloud point and is characteristic for each nonionic surfactant.
 Nonionics are more surface active and better emulsifiers than anionics at similar concentrations.
 They are less soluble than anionics in hot water and produce less foam.
 They are also more efficient in removing oily and organic dirt than anionics.

 Amphoteric (Zwitterionic) surfactants

 The head-group carries both a negative and positive charge

 The positive charge is almost quaternary ammonium ion

-The negatively charged group can be carboxylate, - CO_2^- , sulfate, - OSO_3^- or sulfonate, - SO_3^- .
+The negatively charged group can be carboxylate, $-CO_2^-$, sulfate, $-OSO_3^-$ or sulfonate, $-SO_3^-$.

 Amphoteric (Zwitterionic) surfactants

 Amphoteric (Zwitterionic) surfactants

 Betaines are neutral compounds with a cationic and an anionic group which are not adjacent to one another.

+an alkyl betaine

-The quantity of foam produced order :
+The quantity of foam produced order: